Chapter 12 : Snapes and Shadows

 Harry listened, for the first time in five years, intently to what Snape told them, as it pertained to Auror training and would possibly prove to be useful in his future.
 He noticed that the rest of the class also appeared very interested in what their teacher had to say, but no one, not even Hermione, was as absorbed as Neville.
 He was scratching notes feverishly across a piece of parchment, barely watching his quill as he did, so as not to miss a thing Snape said.

 Finally Snape ended the short lesson and flicked his wand at the blackboard where instructions for the brew appeared.
-Moments later, Harry and Neville were busy grinding the necessary pixie elements, and skinning the gryffin liver component for their draft.
+Within moments, Harry and Neville were busy grinding the necessary pixie parts, and skinning the gryffin liver for their draught.

-As always, Snape circled the room, walking up and down the aisles in search for something to criticize.
-Unfortunately for Lavender and Dean, he was unable to find anything wrong with Harry and Neville’s brewing procedure and took thirty points from them instead.
-The boys at the front most station worked quietly, effectively adding and stirring their ingredients, first clockwise then counter clockwise, for the next hour until eleven o’clock marked the halfway point in their double lesson.
+As always, Snape circled the room, walking up and down the aisles in search for something to criticise.
+Unfortunately for Lavender and Dean, he was unable to find anything wrong with Harry and Neville’s brewing procedure and took ten points from them instead.
+The boys at the front-most station worked quietly, effectively adding and stirring their ingredients, first clockwise then counter clockwise, for the next hour until eleven o’clock marked the halfway point in their double lesson.

-‘You will all bottle a small sample of your draft and place it on my desk for the day’s grading,’ Snape told the class with a tone sharper than usual.
+‘You will all bottle a small sample of your draught and place it on my desk,’ Snape told the class with a tone sharper than usual.

-Harry held his vile perfectly still while Neville ladled a scoop of their lightly steaming powder green draft into the bottle’s neck.
+Harry held his phial perfectly still while Neville ladled a scoop of their lightly steaming powder green draught into the bottle’s neck.

-‘Professor,’ Malfoy said loudly from his place at the back of the dungeon, ‘could you come and check our draft, so that we can see how we did?’
+‘Professor,’ Malfoy said loudly from his place at the back of the dungeon, ‘could you come and check ours?’

 Malfoy and Pansy smirked widely at the whole class before bottling their sample and starting to tidy up.
-Harry could hear Hermione huffing quietly in frustration behind them, as she knew that Malfoy’s potion was far from the Outstanding level, whereas hers and Parvati’s clearly was.
-He watched as she brought her vile up to Snape’s desk where he accepted it without comment, as it was indeed a perfect specimen, leaving him nothing to criticize but the way it was bottled with the cap on slightly too tightly for his liking.
+Harry could hear Hermione huffing quietly in frustration behind them, as she knew that Malfoy’s potion was far from the Outstanding level, whereas hers and Parvati’s clearly was textbook.
+He watched as she brought her phial up to Snape’s desk where he accepted it without comment, as it was indeed a perfect specimen, leaving him nothing to criticise but the way it was bottled with the cap on slightly too tightly for his liking.

 Malfoy walked up next and made quite a show of tripping over Hannah’s concealed book bag and throwing his uncapped sample toward Harry and Neville’s cauldron.
 Harry lunged forward to catch it, but before he could reach it, it paused in mid-air, turned direction, and landed with plop and a small gurgle in the cauldron in front of Pansy.

 ‘Professor!’
 Malfoy cried in anger.
 ‘Did you see what Potter did?
 He banished my sample into our cauldron.
-The draft will be ruined!’
+The draught will be ruined!’

 ‘I didn’t do anything!’
 Harry shouted in protest.

-‘The whole class saw you do it scar-head,’ Malfoy screamed at him, fury flashing behind his gray eyes.
+‘The whole class saw you do it, scar-head,’ Malfoy screamed at him, fury flashing in his gray eyes.

 ‘You will serve detention at seven-’